CourtHive/tods-competition-factory/documentation/docs/apis/matchup-engine-api.md

-  policyDefinitions, // optional - can configure determination of winner when tied values matchUpFormat, // required for accurate calculations subOrderMap, // map { [participantId]: subOrder } // manual determination of order when ties cannot be broken matchUps, // array of Group matchUps
+  policyDefinitions, // optional - can configure determination of winner when tied values matchUpFormat, // required for accurate calculations subOrderMap, // map { [participantId]: subOrder } // manual determination of order when ties cannot be broken matchUps, // optional - array of Group matchUps; will use matchUps in state when not provided });
-});
 ```